raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

         time.sleep(0.1)
     ```

-1. Click **File** -- **Save As**, give your program a name eg [`acceleration.py`](code/acceleration.py).
-Then press **F5** to run.
+1. Click **File** -- **Save As**, give your program a name e.g. [`acceleration.py`](code/acceleration.py), then press **F5** to run.

     As you turn the screen you should see the values for x and y change between -1 and 1.
 If you place the Pi flat or turn it upside down, the z axis will be 1 and then -1.

 1. If we know which way round the Astro Pi is, then we can use that information to set the orientation of the LED matrix.
-First you would display something on the matrix, and then continually check which way round the board is, and use that to update the orientation of the display.
+First you would display something on the matrix, then continually check which way round the board is, and use that to update the orientation of the display.

     ```python
     from astro_pi import AstroPi